ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 In this code:
 - This resource is different from the first two resources.
 As explained earlier, resource methods have accessors.
 - It also supports hierarchical paths, making it ideal for implementing RESTful APIs.
-Hierarchical paths can have path params.
+Hierarchical paths can have path parameters.
 - In this case, `iso_code` is used as the path param, which, in turn, becomes a `string` variable.

 ## The complete code